ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/5-ChangeLog.md

 8. Added Goon's Companion Protection.
 9. Added Barrel Tweaks.
 10. Updated to the latest v0.5.6 of Zino's BG3-MO2 plugin.
 This hopefully fixes issues with mods that it previously failed to load, like cosmetic mods.
-11. Removed Hide Notifications, make Approval Rate Customizer an optional mod.
+11. Removed Hide Notifications, made Approval Rate Customizer an optional mod.
 If it's enabled it will cause you to receive double approval gain/loss notifications.
 12. Half-Orcs/Scro finally have (limited) custom heads again after Jerenski added support.
+13. Updated various FED mods, cosmetics, More Mimics, and Bonk Enhanced.

+**Combat Extender Tweaks**

+1. Base file: Increased enemy HP a smidge.
+2. Hard mode: For every level of spell caster, they gain 1 extra spell slot a size up (someone with a Level 1 bonus spell list gets 1 2nd level slot, someone who gets a Level 4 bonus spell list gets a 5th level slot, etc).
+3. Removed from spells and features that AI weren't using, or weren't using right.
+4. Base and hard mode: Greater Invisibility is added to the L4C list (boss casters).
+5. Added Iron Throne Sahuagin (initial + Wave 1 and Wave 2) to CX.
+They are mostly barbarians, with a few rangers.
+Many have the Sentinel feat feature that reduces a creature's movement speed to 0 if hit with an attack of opportunity.
+6. Hard mode: Iron Throne Sahuagin have extra reactions per turn.
+Sahuagin rangers are also rogues.
+7. Easy mode: Bulette is vulnerable to bludgeoning damage.
+8. All versions: Gave Isobel and the Nightsong Potent Cantrip.

 ## Listonomicon v3.2.1